dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 if the MQTYPE-Query option had not been used.

-If the MQTYPE-Response option is present more than once or if a QTx value is duplicated the client MUST treat the answer as invalid (equivalent to FORMERR)
+If the MQTYPE-Response option is present more than once or if a QTx value is duplicated (or duplicates the primary QTYPE field) the client MUST treat the answer as invalid (equivalent to FORMERR)

+The Question section and the list of types present in the MQTYPE-Response option indicates the list of (QNAME, QCLASS, qtypes) combinations which are completely contained within the received response.
+The answers to all query combinations share the same RCODE and all other flags.

+All RRs required by existing DNS specifications are expected to be present in the respective sections of the DNS message, including proofs of nonexistence where required.
+The client MUST NOT rely on any particular order of RRs in the message sections.

+Clients MUST take into account that individual RRs might originate from different DNS zones and that proofs of non-existence might have been produced by different signers.

+Absence of QTx values which were requested by client but are not present in MQTYPE-Response option indicates that:

+- the server was unwilling to process the request (e.g. because a limit was exceeded)

+- the individual responses could not be combined into one message because of RCODE or other flag mismatches

+- the message size limit would be exceeded

-The client SHOULD subsequently initiate standalone queries (i.e. without using the MQTYPE-Query option) for any QTx value that did not generate a negative answer.
+The client SHOULD subsequently initiate standalone queries (e.g. without using the MQTYPE-Query option) for any QTx value which was requested but is missing in the response.

 # Security Considerations